 See our Ratings Methodology.

-While white and wholemeal breads may be the winners for some, multigrain loaves add just the right texture for many sandwich artists across the country.
-They might cost a bit more than your average loaf, whether it’s a supermarket private label or one of the big-name brands, but the popularity of multigrain bread is certainly high.
-Is the price to make your sandwich with gourmet multigrain bread worth it?
-And which brand makes your tastebuds explode?
-Those are the hard-hitting question our annual review aims to answer.
+While white and wholemeal breads may satisfy your ‘kneads’, the multigrain kind has just the rye grainy texture to make your sandwich the best thing since sliced bread.
+Multigrain bread may cost more than your traditional loaf, whether it’s a supermarket private label or one of the big-name brands, but the popularity of multigrain bread is certainly on a roll.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten multigrain packaged bread from a supermarket or grocer (i.e. not freshly baked from a bakery) within the last 3 months – in this case, 545 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten packaged multigrain bread from a supermarket or grocer (i.e. not freshly baked from a bakery) within the last three months – in this case, 515 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Block Cheese Reviews - April 23rd

 Supermarket giant Coles has apologised after admitting that some chocolate blocks marketed to vegans actually contained milk.
 The New South Wales Food Authority issued a statement stating Coles is conducting a national recall of Coles Sugar …– Read more